larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - Unprofessional commentary, regardless of the general subject

-- Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF.
+- Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or the IETF.

 # Security Considerations